scalabli/quo/docs/filters.rst

 .. code:: python

- from quo import Condition
- from quo.filters import to_filter, has_search, has_selection
+ from quo.filters import Condition, to_filter, has_search, has_selection

     # In each of the following three examples, 'f' will be a `Filter`
     # instance.